mobily-enterprises/routify/docs-src/api.md

 # routify.js API

-API is not yet documented.
-Have a look at the [guides](guides.html) for now

 **registerRoute (el)**

 The element `el` is registered as a valid route.
 The element's route is set by the attribute `page-path` or property `pagePath`.